IsmailsGit/Terraform-Module/Notes.md

 By following these principles, your module will be reusable, maintainable, and scalable, just like a good, well-designed Lego block.

 ## Terraform Interview Questions
+What is Terraform?

+Terraform is an open-source infrastructure as code tool developed by HashiCorp.

+Infrastructure Orchestration creates infrastructure resources handles dependencies and builds cloud environments whereas Configuration Management configures what happens inside a server installs software manages packages and services.